PunchSoftware/cscript/README.md

 # CScript

 Inspired by [hscript](https://github.com/HaxeFoundation/hscript).
-Not a library of babylon in terms of use cases, however, this does allow for scripting without the need for recompilation.
+A light dependency that allows for scripting in C without the need for recompilation.

+**NOTE: Under heavy, active development**

 ## Todo